h8moss/raylib_base/README.md

 2. Next, compile said repository by running mingw32-make on the src/ directory.
 (you will need to have mingw32 installed)

-3. Clone this project into your computer (and delete the .git folder)
+3. Fork and clone this repository into your computer

 4. Copy the raylib.h file from raylib/src into this project's include folder